firemodels/fds/Utilities/Firebot/README.txt

     LaTeX (TeX Live distribution), be sure to make this the default LaTeX in the system-wide PATH Matlab (test the command 'matlab')

+3. Firebot uses email notifications for build status updates.
+Ensure that outbound emails can be sent using the 'mail' command.

+4. Install libraries for Smokeview compilation.
+On CentOS, you can use the following command:

+    yum install mesa-libGL-devel mesa-libGLU-devel libXmu-devel libXi-devel

-3. Add the following lines to firebot's ~/.bashrc file:
+5. Add the following lines to firebot's ~/.bashrc file:

     . /usr/local/Modules/3.2.10/init/bash
     module load null modules torque-maui mpi/openmpi-1.8.1-gnu-ib